 In Kenya, high-status hospitals like Nairobi, Aga Khan, Karen, Mater and Kenyatta (the largest referral hospital in East and Central Africa) have some of their strategic thoughts on tourist patients.
 By upgrading their facilities and ensuring they have highly qualified personnel, it is not surprising that Kenya is geared towards being the preferred medical tourist destination in the East African region and beyond.

 However, for medical tourism to succeed more funds need to be pumped in and aggressive marketing campaigns carried out.
 Experts now predict that hospitals and medicare centres will in the future attract about 8,000 foreign patients from East and Central Africa who would otherwise have travelled to South Africa, Egypt, India or Europe.

 Developing countries like India, Brazil, Israel, South Africa, China, Thailand, Mexico, Singapore, Argentina, Philippines, Egypt and South Korea command three-quarters of the world’s medical tourism business.
-However, the high costs of living and accessing specialized treatment make them unattractive for middle class tourists.
+However, the high costs of living and accessing specialized treatment make them unattractive for middle-class tourists.

-The Kenya’s case also looks attractive.
+Kenya’s case also looks attractive.
 We have advanced medical care facilities, highly qualified medical professionals, affordable specialized medical care, and attractive sites to boot.
 It is no wonder that Kenya is becoming one East African country that medical tourists cannot afford to overlook.